-- 10.3.14 It is recognised that there is significant variation in viability across the Borough.
+- 10.3.12 Applying a threshold of five units would bring more developments within the scope of the Policy however, it is apparent that many of those developments fell in central urban areas where there is a need to improve the existing housing mix and quality of stock.
+To introduce such a requirement could potentially damage or prevent the likelihood of small scale developments occurring in regeneration areas, or areas where small scale development would assist in broadening the housing tenure mix or the refurbishing of existing properties.
+The Council has therefore not revised the threshold to five units. - 10.3.13 The Council will not normally apply a less than ten unit threshold.
+However, where density has been reduced to specifically avoid payment of a contribution, and the proposed development is not representative of the area's character and context, the Council will consider carefully whether the development represents an efficient use of land. - 10.3.14 It is recognised that there is significant variation in viability across the Borough.
 This is not matched to the locations of greatest affordable need identified in the HEDNA.
-Draft Strategic Policy 18 'Affordable housing', therefore allows for some flexibility when considering whether on-site or off-site contributions are to be provided.
+Draft Strategic Policy 18 Affordable housing, therefore allows for some flexibility when considering whether on-site or off-site contributions are to be provided.
 In taking forward this approach the Council will have to reconcile the desire to create balanced and sustainable communities with the desire to address affordable housing needs/demands across the Borough.
 In exceptional circumstances off-site contributions will be considered where, for example, a site would not be sustainable for low income households because of limited access to public transport and services (except where a specific local need has been identified).
-The variation in viability is illustrated in Figure 10.1 'Housing market areas'.
-This identifies the housing market zones (referred to in Draft Strategic Policy 18 'Affordable housing') that provide the basis for the variations in affordable housing requirement across the Borough.
-Reference is also made in 10.1 'Housing allocations' to the affordable housing value area that is applicable to each allocated housing site. - 10.3.15 The Council will be completing a viability assessment prior to the next stage of Local Plan to ensure the collective contributions do not restrict development from being progressed.
+The variation in viability is illustrated in Figure 10.2 Housing market areas.
+This identifies the housing market zones (referred to in Draft Strategic Policy 18 Affordable housing) that provide the basis for the variations in affordable housing requirement across the Borough.
+Reference is also made in 10.1 Housing allocations to the affordable housing value area that is applicable to each allocated housing site. - 10.3.15 The Council will be completing a viability assessment prior to the next stage of Local Plan to ensure the collective contributions do not restrict development from being progressed.
 The policy thresholds and requirements may therefore be subject to future adjustment. - 10.3.16 Support for the delivery of new affordable homes has been made by working with Registered Providers (RPs), Council top-up of section 106 contributions, utilisation of Council assets; and directly through the planning process.
 Delivery through the planning process has ideally been through on-site provision, but where this has not been appropriate, off-site provision of homes or commuted financial payments have been secured. - 10.3.17 The NPPF advises that councils should consider adjusting their housing requirement figures upward where this can help to deliver additional affordable housing.
 Given that a significant upward adjustment is already being considered to the overall housing requirement to reflect market signals and incorporate jobs growth, it is considered that any further upward adjustment would not be grounded in realism, and would therefore be inappropriate.